Our Board of Trustees

 Unitarian College trains those accepted by the General Assembly of Unitarian and Free Christian Churches for Unitarian Ministry.

-We are currently delivering a course in conducting high quality Unitarian Worship.
+We are currently delivering an online course in conducting high quality Unitarian Worship.